-Built in 1995, the Fire Station has 4 double deep or "drive thru" bays, it also has a large training room equip with a computer and A/V equipment for state of the art trainings and meetings, there is also a small conference area/ study room that the firefighters can use as well.
+Built in 1995, the Fire Station has 4 double deep or "drive thru" bays, it also has a large training room equipped with a computer and A/V equipment for state of the art trainings and meetings, there is also a small conference area/ study room that the firefighters can use as well.
 There are offices for both the Fire Chief and Deputy Chief respectively.
-A kitchen and "dayroom" area is connected so that the firefighters have the home like atmosphere when they are doing duty.
-It has a full bathroom/shower/locker area for the firefighters along with two bunk rooms (sleeping quarters).
-The station was recently modified to become "green" this has given us the ability to have our lights within the station to be on sensors, saving the department money.
+A kitchen and "dayroom" area is connected so that the firefighters have the home like atmosphere when they are on duty.
+The living quarters have a full bathroom/shower/locker area for the firefighters along with two bunk rooms (sleeping quarters).
+The station was recently modified to become "green" this has given us the ability to have our lights within the station to be on sensors and LED, saving the department money.